 Science of Boys, The

-Science nerd Emma Sakamoto wants to reinvent herself.
-So when a popular girl at school seeks Emma’s help in getting a boy to like her, Emma starts writing The Science of Boys.
+The shy and studious Emma Sakamoto excels at science.
+So when a popular girl at school asks for Emma’s help in getting a boy she fancies to like her, Emma starts writing The Science of Boys.
 Can gravity pull a boy into a girl’s orbit?
-Emma applies scientific laws and theories to a perplexing subject—boys.
-But do people really conform to scientific principles?
+Emma applies theories from her favourite subject to a perplexing object— boys, but do people really conform to scientific principles?
 The results are unpredictable in this heartwarming story about the struggles of fitting in and the complexities of friendship.

 “In this heartwarming ‘experiment with words’, first-time author Emily Seo gives the familiar tale of fitting in a new twist. . .
 No stone is left unturned in the fast-paced read that is sure to delight tween and teen STEMinists.
 Gracey Zang’s illustrations bring Emma’s world to life.” – Canadian Children’s Book News